Growing Beets: How To Get Big Beetroot Harvests

 Purplish-red spots are the first sign of cercospora leaf spot.
 These spots will eventually turn brown, dry out, and fall out of the leaf, leaving them riddled with holes.

-You can fight this fungal leaf spot with Serenade Garden Disease Control Spray.
-OMRI-certified, this organic spray contains bacillus subtilis, a bacteria that stops spore development.
+You can fight this fungal leaf spot with OMRI-certified organic spray that contains bacillus subtilis, a bacteria that stops spore development.
 Remove damaged leaves if possible.

 Damping off causes seedling collapse and withered roots.
 It can also look as though the seedling’s stem has been chewed through by a pest.
 Rhizoctonia and pythium fungi are to blame for this disease.

-A product called Mycostop is showing itself to be effective against damping off.
-Once mixed with water, it’s sprayed onto foliage to prevent fungal development.
+Copper fungicides are effective against damping off.
+Once mixed with water, they’re sprayed onto foliage to prevent fungal development.
 This won’t cure plants that are already damaged, and those should be removed.

 Fusarium is another fungal disease that causes yellowing and root rot in beets.
-Mycostop is again useful as a preventative here, but fusarium is more insidious.
+Copper fungicide is again useful as a preventative here, but fusarium is more insidious.
 It can dwell in the soil for years after forming.
 Prevention is important with this disease!

-Aphanomyces root rot often strikes sugarbeets, although it’s less common in home gardens.
+Aphanomyces root rot often strikes sugarbeets, although it’s less common in beets in the garden at home.
 This causes watersoaked lesions along the large beet root.
 It’s caused by a waterborne pathogen that is an oomycete, and can be difficult to fight.

 Early field studies are showing that spent lime, a byproduct of the sugarbeet industry, may be of use.
 Lime, or calcium carbonate, is used to purify sugarbeet juice before making sugar.
 The spent lime is then worked into the fields to reduce aphanomyces outbreaks.

 Use of lime in your gardens may help prevent this form of root rot, but it will also change your soil pH.
-If you’re not growing sugarbeets specifically, you’re unlikely to encounter aphanomyces.
+If you’re not growing beets that are sugarbeets specifically, you’re unlikely to encounter aphanomyces.

 Bacterial leaf spot causes yellow to brown splotches on leaves.
 Another bacterial problem, scab, causes grey, white or tan spotting on roots.

-These bacterial diseases can be treated using Serenade Garden.
+These bacterial diseases can be treated using Bacillus subtilis.
 Leaf spot is preventable with application of neem oil, but scab is more insidious.
 Avoid dry soil conditions to prevent scab development.

 Finally, there are a pair of viruses which beets are susceptible to.